 They had (and admittedly, probably still have) their own sections in bookstores, and their branding became instantly recognizable.

-When content made the major shift of going online, Dummies could have easily fallen behind, or become obsolete in the modern era.
+When content marketing originally made the major shift of growing into online content marketing, Dummies could have easily fallen behind, or become obsolete in the modern era.
 Instead, they evolved, still offering their classic book series but also adapting by making online instructional articles available to what would be their same target market in an online context.

-They’ve developed a specific wing of their content strategy around these demographics as well.
+They’ve developed a specific wing of their content marketing strategy around these demographics as well.

 (Image Source: Dummies)